Agni (missile): Agni-IV

 Agni-IV is the fourth in the Agni series of missiles which was earlier known as Agni II prime.
 Agni-IV was first tested on 15 November 2011 and 19 September 2012 from Wheeler Island off the coast of the eastern state of Orissa for its full range of 4,000 km.
-The missile lifted off from a road mobile launcher at 11.48 a.m. and after climbing to an altitude of over 800 km, it re-entered the atmosphere and impacted near the pre-designated target in the Indian Ocean with remarkable degree of accuracy following a 20-minute flight.
+The missile lifted off from a road-mobile launcher at 11.48 a.m. and after climbing to an altitude of over 800 km, it re-entered the atmosphere and impacted near the pre-designated target in the Indian Ocean with a remarkable degree of accuracy following a 20-minute flight.
 Carrying a payload of explosives weighing a tonne, the missile re-entered the atmosphere and withstood temperatures of more than 3,000 °C. With a range of 3,000–4,000 km, Agni-IV bridges the gap between Agni II and Agni III.
-It was again successfully test fired on 20 January 2014.
+It was again successfully test-fired on 20 January 2014.
 Agni IV can take a warhead of 1 tonne.
 It is designed to increase the kill efficiency along with a higher range performance.
-Agni IV is equipped with state-of-the-art technologies, that includes indigenously developed ring laser gyro and composite rocket motor.
+Agni IV is equipped with state-of-the-art technologies, that include indigenously developed ring laser gyro and composite rocket motor.
 It is a two-stage missile powered by solid propellant.
-Its length is 20 meters and launch weight 17 tonnes.
-It can be fired from a road mobile launcher.
+Its length is 20 metres and its launch weight is 17 tonnes.
+It can be fired from a road-mobile launcher.